gav727/gav727/README.md

 - 👋 Hi, I’m Gabe Villarreal
 - 👀 I’m interested in learing more about software development and getting more practice.
-- 🌱 I’m currently learning the basics.
+- 🌱 I’m currently learning about Java.
 - 📫 How to reach me @ gvillarreal98@foxmail.com

 <!---